evaera/Rocs/docs/index.html.md

 Similar to `get`, except the retrieved field is fed through the given callback and its return value is returned from `getAnd` if the field is non-nil.

-If the field *is* nil, then `getAnd` always returns `nil` and the callback is never invoked.
+If the field *is* `nil`, then `getAnd` always returns `nil` and the callback is never invoked.
 This function is useful for transforming a value before using it.

 ### set
 `component:set(...fields, value) -> void`